FixNation Landing Page

 How might we

-Reorganize FixNation's content from their original website to appeal to the target audience, Gen Z (ages 11-26)?
+Deliver content from FixNation's original website to cater to a new target audience, Gen Z (ages 11-26)?

 Proposed solution